 Not everyone who comes into my office needs orthotics.
 But, without them many of my patients will keep coming back.
 Why?
 Without orthotics, bunions, hammertoes, neuromas, and plantar fasciitis return.
 That’s because these conditions are often symptoms of an underlying biomechanical imbalance.
 So, without correcting the imbalance, you won't find pain relief.
 Unless you wear orthotics and let them work on the imbalances.

-In my office, thorough exams to see if orthotics can help you.
+Still, not every one needs orthotics.
+So, in my office, I conduct thorough exams to see if orthotics can help you.
 What am I looking for?
 Signs that your bones, joints, muscles, ligaments or tendons aren’t performing the way they should.
 And, if I spot those signs, I’ll likely recommend that you get fitted for an orthotic device.
 At that time, we’ll have to decide what type of orthotic is best for your feet.

 How to Choose the Best Orthotic for Your Feet